Ahau-NZ/Ahau/mobile/README.md

 $ npm run setup
 // Installs dependencies and creates Cordova folders for the Android and iOS platforms
 // You should see happy green messages printed out
+// NOTE sometimes it exits with an error.
+If you run ./script/setup.sh you shouldn't see an error
 ```

 ## Development